-- Cooked crabs should be consumed as soon as possible and never keep them in room temperature for more than two hours. - Maintain a balanced diet and limit the intake of hairy crabs and female mud crabs, particularly cholesterolrich roe, to a moderate amount.
+- Cooked crabs should be consumed as soon as possible and never keep them in room temperature for more than two hours. - Maintain a balanced diet and limit the intake of hairy crabs, particularly cholesterol-rich roe, to a moderate amount.